Neopaganism: Exploring Ancient Spirituality

 Heathenry: Germanic and Norse Influence.

-Heathenry, also known as Ásatrú or Odinism, revives the pre-Christian religions of the Germanic and Norse peoples.
-Heathens typically honor gods such as Odin, Thor, and Freyja, as well as their ancestors.
-The importance of personal honor, community, and kinship are central to Heathen ethics.
+Heathenry, also known as Ásatrú or Odinism, is a modern revival of the pre-Christian religions of the Germanic and Norse peoples.
+Heathens typically honor gods like Odin, Thor, and Freyja, as well as their ancestors.
+A strong emphasis is placed on personal honor, strong community bonds, and the importance of family and ancestry.

 Eclectic Paganism: A Blend of Multiple Traditions